-For children to be healthy and aware of the healthy eating focus across the school, to make informed and better choices regrading healthy eating All PP pupils Y1 to Y6 are provided with a healthy choice snack during the morning period and embedded into the curriculum and extended school activities This was to ensure that all PP are included on an equal basis and to target a 100% uptake from children having access to healthy eating and to reduce strain on parental budgets and to provide those children with healthy choices and education to make better choices out of school Although this has had little in way of impacting academically, , the children have benefitted in that healthy eating is fundamental to good health and well-being.
-For growing children, eating and drinking a good variety of foods is essential for proper growth and development, but also for developing a love of good food and development of social skills.
-Good eating habits are developed during childhood and therefore if encouraged to enjoy healthy food and drinks and understand how to make healthy food and drink choices, it is likely positive behaviours and understanding will remain with children and young people throughout their and their future family's lives.
-However, for children to be able to make healthy food choices now and for the rest of their lives they need to have the confidence, skills, knowledge and understanding of what foods and drinks they need.
+For children to be All PP pupils Y1 to Y6 £750 This was to ensure that all PP are included on an equal basis Although this has had little in way of impacting are provided with a healthy and aware of the and to target a 100% uptake from children having access to academically, , the children have benefitted in healthy eating focus healthy choice snack healthy eating and to reduce strain on parental budgets and to that healthy eating is fundamental to good health and well-being.
+For growing children, eating and across the school, to during the morning provide those children with healthy choices and education to make informed and period and embedded make better choices out of school drinking a good variety of foods is essential for better choices regrading into the curriculum proper growth and development, but also for healthy eating and extended school developing a love of good food and development activities of social skills.
+Good eating habits are developed during childhood and therefore if encouraged to enjoy healthy food and drinks and understand how to make healthy food and drink choices, it is likely positive behaviours and understanding will remain with children and voung people throughout their and their future family's lives.
+However, for children to be able to make healthy food choices now and for the rest of their lives they need to have the confidence, skills. knowledge and understanding of what foods and drinks they need.
 We can help in this drive embed food into the curriculum and by providing support with all aspects of food provision and by the development of a whole school approach to food policy.
-Policy development support will include: packed lunch guidance and support; classroom support - theory and practical cooking sessions; assemblies; teachers inset training, after school activities for children; parent sessions. £750 -- -- -- -- ------
+Policy development support will include: packed lunch guidance and support; classroom support - theory and practical cooking sessions; assemblies; teachers inset training, after school activities for children; parent sessions.